venkat0707/venkat0707/README.md

-- 👋 Hi, I’m Venkateswarlu Tangella
+- 👋 Hi, This is Venkateswarlu Tangella
-- 👀 I’m interested in ...
+- 👀 Interested in ...
 Software Development
-- 🌱 I’m currently learning ...
+- 🌱 Currently learning ...
 Web Languages
-- 💞️ I’m inviting  to collaborate on my projects
+- 💞️ Inviting  to collaborate on my projects
 - 📫 Reach me on E-mail:t.venkat.cse@gmail.com

 <!---